sakib387/1st_week_task_at_bracIT/README.md

 # Library Inventory CLI

-## Overview

-The Library Inventory CLI is a command-line interface (CLI) application written in Java that allows users to manage a library inventory system.
-The project demonstrates the use of Object-Oriented Programming (OOP) principles and incorporates advanced concepts such as design patterns, collections framework, streams, and custom exceptions.

 ## Key Features

 - **Add Books**: Add different types of books to the library inventory (e.g., Physical Books, E-Books, and Audio Books).